kfirkimchi/F1-Data-Analysis/README.md

 *Used files from the dataset: races.csv, pit_stops.csv, results.csv, status.csv

-*The report was made on colab, named "F1_error_analysis.ipynb"
+*The report was made on Google Colab, named "F1_error_analysis.ipynb"